Armed and Extremely Dangerous (song)

 "Armed and Extremely Dangerous" is a 1973 song by American girl group First Choice from their album Armed and Extremely Dangerous.
-It is their highest charting single in the US & is arguably the band's most well-known song.
+It is their highest-charting single in the US and is arguably the band's most well-known song.

 The song became a Top 20 hit in the United Kingdom.
 It reached the Top 40 in the United States.